The Must-Dos in The Catlins: Nature’s Paradise

 The Catlins Coast, the South Island coast that straddles between Otago and Southland, is one of the most underrated spots in New Zealand.
-Yet, the Catlins has a huge concentration of things to do that are not only easily accessible, but they’re also free!
+Yet, the Catlins has a huge concentration of things to do that are not only easily accessible but they’re also free!
 The wild coast of the Catlins is full of epic natural attractions from sea caves to waterfalls, lakes to rare wildlife.
-But if you’re only visiting this remarkable corner of New Zealand, what are the best things to do in the Catlins!
+But if you’re only visiting this remarkable corner of New Zealand for a short while, what are the best things to do in the Catlins?

-1. Nugget Point
+1. Get Epic Photos at Nugget Point

-2. Cathedral Caves
+2. Explore Cathedral Caves

 This one is a little tricky to get to, but if you are able to get to it it’s definitely worth checking out one of the world’s largest sea caves!
-Cathedral Cave is accessible two hours before and one hour after low tide.
-The high-ceiling cave with two grand entrances is a marvel you will not want to miss!
+The Cathedral Caves is accessible two hours before and one hour after low tide.
+The high-ceiling cave with two grand entrances is a marvel you will not want to miss.
 The walk down to Waipati Beach is about 20 minutes downhill and access to the walk is NZ$5 each paid in cash in the Cathedral Caves car park.
 Note, the Cathedral Caves access road is only open during the low tide between October and May.

-Location: On the Chaslands Highway (Southern Scenic Route), the Cathedral Caves access road (Pratt Road) is located a couple of minutes drive east of the Whistling Frog Resort & McLean Falls road.
+Location: On the Chaslands Highway (Southern Scenic Route), the Cathedral Caves access road (Pratt Road) is located a couple of minutes drive east of the Whistling Frog Resort & McLean Falls Road.

-3. McLean Falls
+3. Walk to McLean Falls

 Location: On the Southern Scenic Route (Chaslands Highway), turn off at Rawcastle Road (signs for McLean Falls and the Whistling Frog Resort indicate the right road).
-It’s a 3km drive on a gravel road to the car park.
+It’s a 3km (1.9-mile) drive on a gravel road to the car park.

 Location: Curio Bay’s closest settlements are Waikawa and Tokanui.
 From Tokanui, follow the highway toward Waikawa.
 From Waikawa, take the Waikawa-Curio Bay Road.

-5. Surat Bay
+5. Watch the Sea Lions at Surat Bay

-A lot of backpackers come to the Catlins hoping to see some awesome New Zealand marine life.
+A lot of travellers come to the Catlins hoping to see some awesome New Zealand marine life.
 Of course, with any wildlife viewing, it really depends on being in the right place at the right time.
 Nevertheless, Surat Bay offers you your best chances to see the huge New Zealand sea lions!
 New Zealand seal lions love to hang out on the beach here, so a walk along the shores of Surat Bay is a must if you only have time to visit one wildlife spot.
-Make sure to keep your distance, at least 10m, away from the sea lions.
+Make sure to keep your distance, at least 10m (30ft) away from the sea lions.

 Location: From Okawa, head toward the Okawa Golf Club (via Pounawea Road or Duttons Road) On the east side of the road bridge follow Newhaven Road.
 You can either start walking along the beach in Newhaven or park up all the way at the end of Newhaven Road and walk along the beach from there.